tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/reactive-programming.md

 **DT package**

-The `DT package`, short for `DataTables`, significantly boosts the presentation as well as it adds interactivity within tables in Shiny apps.
+The `DT package`, short for `DataTables`, allows for a better presentation as well as it adds interactivity within tables in Shiny apps.
 It provides features that are not available with standard Shiny tables:

 - *Pagination*: Allows users to navigate through large datasets easily.
 - *Search Functionality*: Users can quickly search and filter data in the table.